 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Newcastle Port Corporation reported total carbon emissions of approximately 2,286,000 kg CO2e, with all emissions classified under Scope 1.
-The corporation's Scope 3 emissions, specifically from business travel, amounted to about 125,910 kg CO2e.
-Notably, there were no reported Scope 2 emissions for the same year.
+The corporation's Scope 1 emissions accounted for the entirety of its reported emissions, while Scope 2 emissions were recorded at 0 kg CO2e, and Scope 3 emissions from business travel amounted to about 125,910 kg CO2e.
 Newcastle Port Corporation has set ambitious climate commitments, aiming to reduce its total Scope 1 and 2 emissions by 50% by 2030, using 2018 as the baseline year.
 This target reflects a proactive approach to mitigating climate impact and aligns with industry standards for sustainability.
-The emissions data is not cascaded from any parent organization, indicating that Newcastle Port Corporation independently reports its emissions and climate initiatives.
-The corporation's commitment to reducing its carbon footprint demonstrates a significant step towards environmental responsibility within the Australian port industry.
+The corporation's emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
+The commitment to significant emissions reduction demonstrates Newcastle Port Corporation's dedication to addressing climate change and enhancing its environmental performance.